 Thailand’s medical tourism industry is one of the biggest in the world.
-The vast majority of patients who have received medical treatment Thailand will tell you that the standards of care are even better than home, and many save thousands even after factoring in flight, accommodation and other travel expenses.
+The vast majority of patients who have received medical treatment Thailand will tell you that the standards of care are equal or superior to the service you would find at home, and many save thousands even after factoring in flight, accommodation and other travel expenses.

-Since the 1990s when Thailand first opened its doors to international medical tourists, the industry has grown immeasurably.
-Tourists from First World countries are initially attracted to Thailand for surgery because of the low costs, but they are soon wowed by the facilities and the expertise of the medical staff.
+Since the 1990s when Thailand first opened its doors to international medical tourists, the industry has grown into an important niche in Thailand's healthcare system.
+Tourists from First World countries are initially attracted to Thailand for surgery because of the low costs, but they are soon wowed by the facilities, the Thai way of service and the expertise of the medical staff.

 Medical training is rigorous in Thailand and cross-border training ensures many of the country’s surgeons have affiliations or memberships with international medical boards and professional organizations, such as the International Society of Aesthetic Plastic Surgery.

 Thailand openly markets itself to medical tourists in the knowledge that patients will spread the good word and even return for more after experiencing cosmetic surgery here.
 If the quality in Thailand was no good, patients simply wouldn’t come.
 The fact they continue to do so, in their thousands, only underlines how good the standards are.